 Maruti Suzuki expects drastic impact on production in Nov due to chip crisis

-Maruti Suzuki expects drastic impact on production in Nov due to chip crisis2 min read .
-Updated: 30 Oct 2021, 07:54 PM IST
+Maruti Suzuki expects drastic impact on production in Nov due to chip crisis

 Maruti Suzuki India predicts an adverse impact on production at its two plants in Haryana and parent Suzuki's Gujarat factory next month due to the less availability of electronic components.